jfx2006/thunderbird-ci-docs/Major Releases/ESR 78.md

 ### Download bouncer aliases

 Even though the website does not use the download bouncer, there are places that use the "latest" link like the README.txt file on the FTP server.
 Why the hell you would need a link when you're already on the FTP server is beyond me, but...
 Bouncer alias updates need to be disabled for the old esr once the new one is released.
-To do this change the release-bouncer-aliases job
+To do this change the release-bouncer-aliases job to an empty configuration or just remove the current so it falls back to default